Escape From the Cold After a Day of Winter Recreation at These 11 Cozy Adirondack Bars

 While this restaurant is technically just outside of the Adirondack park, it's definitely worth the visit.
 Morgan & Co. in Glens Falls has a fine dining menu and an impressive drink list.
 Try their "Sex on a Snowbank" with Malibu rum and coconut milk for a cocktail with a wintry twist!
 There's a fireplace in the dining room, close to the bar area for extra ambience.

-Morgan & Co is less than 15 minutes from West Mountain Ski Resort in Queensbury, where they offer downhill skiing, cross-country skiing, and snow tubing.
+Morgan & Co is less than 15 minutes from West Mountain Ski Resort in Queensbury, where they offer downhill skiing and snow tubing.

 Lisa G's (Lake Placid, NY)

 Lisa G's in Lake Placid is the place to go for locals and visitors to enjoy comfort food, great beer, and creative cocktails.
 While they don't have a fireplace, they do have homemade meatballs and some of the best calamari in the Adirondacks, along with a cozy seating area towards the front of the restaurant with oversized chairs and a couch.

 This cozy Adirondack bar is minutes away from Mirror Lake, which is always a hotspot of activity during the winter with ice skating and ice hockey (just a note: ice fishing is not allowed on this lake).